What Is A Follicular Study?

+Let’s zoom in to understand more on a follicular scan.
 A woman is born with millions of immature eggs waiting to be released from the ovary.
 During ovulation, a mature egg is released through the fallopian tube, and becomes available for fertilization.
-Since an egg and a sperm fuse to form a baby, to prepare for the same, the uterine walls thicken in anticipation.
+Since an egg and a sperm fuse to form a baby, the uterine walls thicken in anticipation to prepare for the same.
 In the event that no conception occurs, both the uterine lining and blood will be shed by the body as the monthly process of menstruation.

 Generally, these scans will start around day 9 of the cycle and continue till day 20.
 It is a vital process for getting pregnant including through fertility treatments like IVF.

-The follicular tracking scan will generally take about 5 minutes
+A follicular study procedure will generally take about 5 minutes to complete.